buoyancy99/MineTorch/tutorials/how_to_create_minetorch/README.md

 # How to Build MineTorch?

-Our app uses Blockly to build component of deep learning pipeline.
-Deep Learning is very dynamic field.
-We have to build totally different model if application changes.
+Our app uses Blockly to build components of a deep learning pipeline.
+Deep Learning is a very dynamic field.
+We have to build a different model if the application changes.
 For newly researched deep learning things we might need to have component which is not currently available in MineTorch.
 For such need i will explain details to build Blocks in Blockly like we did to build MineTorch.

 ### What is Blockly?